Introducing Neuron Runtime 2.x (libnrt.so)#

 that was installed in previous releases no longer works starting with Neuron 1.16.0.

-To see details of Neuron component versions please see Release Content.
+To see details of Neuron component versions see neuron-release-content.

 TensorFlow model server#

-Starting from Neuron 1.16.0, TensorFlow Neuron model server will be packaged together with libnrt.so
+Starting from Neuron 1.16.0, the TensorFlow Neuron model server is packaged together with libnrt.so and expects aws-neuron-dkms

 version 2.1.5.0 or newer for proper operation.